 The Nenets’s transportable chum is an example of how a container both creates and reproduces the habitus of gendered spatial relations.
-And habitus, as Spain reminds us above, expresses things we do not think about.
-This is also the case with the African dwellings I have described.
-They too result from the reasoning needed to build dwellings, feed fires, and store supplies.
+And habitus, as Spain reminds us, expresses things we do not think about.
+The African dwellings described above similarly result from the reasoning needed to build dwellings, feed fires, and store supplies.
 But these small, gendered spaces are also the result of unthinking action, habitus, scaffolded by a set of artificial containers — hearths, dwellings, and stores — and their relationship to each other.
 Placing hearths either inside or outside dwellings is one example.

-Can such a prevalent habitus found across Africa, and as we will see in Eurasia and North America, also be found among archaeological evidence?
-Ever since Leroi-Gourhan’s (Leroi-Gourhan & Brézillon 1966) pioneering study 60 years ago at Pincevent, a Late Glacial open site in the Paris Basin, the analysis of Palaeolithic campsites, both in open and naturally sheltered locations, has been prodigious.
-But despite great gains in knowledge about hearth-related behaviour as reconstructed from lithic refitting, faunal distributions and size analysis, the latter driven by Binford’s (1983) influential ethnoarchaeological study of a hunting stand, the issue of gendered spaces has rarely been investigated.
-Attention has been given to finding children’s separate play areas (Langley 2020) but not to ascertaining if their parents were spatially segregated.
+Can such a prevalent habitus be traced archaeologically?
+Ever since Leroi-Gourhan’s (Leroi-Gourhan & Brézillon 1966) pioneering study at Pincevent, a Late Glacial open site in the Paris Basin, the analysis of Palaeolithic campsites, both open and naturally sheltered, has been prodigious.
+But despite great gains in knowledge about hearth-related behaviour as reconstructed from lithic refitting, faunal distributions and size analysis, the latter driven by Binford’s (1983) influential ethnoarchaeological study of a hunting stand, the issue of gendered spaces (as opposed to age-related ones, eg Langley 2020) has rarely been investigated.
 At Pincevent, in unit T125 level IV0, Julien (2006, fig. 6) reconstructs a dwelling, c.
 28 m2, with a central hearth.
 This is part of a winter camp dated to 14.5ka.
 Within this dwelling she identifies daytime activities involving seven apprentice flint knappers learning from a skilled artisan.
 Nighttime occupation sees possibly eight sleeping spaces in the same dwelling.
-A different and more complex pattern can be found on the autumn camp at the same site (Karlin & Julien 2019).
-The differences are attributed to seasonal variations in temperature, the length of stay, numbers of people, and different hunting decisions.
+A different and more complex pattern can be found on the autumn camp at the site (Karlin & Julien 2019).
+The differences are attributed to seasonal variations in temperature, length of stay, numbers of people, and different hunting decisions.

-For all the precise spatial details and virtuoso analyses involved in these and many other studies, this is not a case where the absence of evidence for gendered spaces is indeed evidence of their absence.
+For all the precise spatial details involved in these and other studies, the absence of evidence for gendered spaces is not evidence of their absence.
 What has not been looked for cannot be discounted.
-And as we have seen, gendered spaces are as prevalent in ethnoarchaeology as are examples of changes in wind direction forcing people to shift their position around an open fire.
+As we have seen, gendered spaces are prevalent in ethnoarchaeology.

 Some studies, however, do point the way.
-Stapert’s (1992; 2003, figs 1, 5 & 7) ‘rings and sectors’ model applied to the Late Glacial sites of Gönnersdorf and Verberie started from the premise that their internal dwelling spaces would be organised by gender.
-Using his ethnoarchaeological experiences with Evenki herders in Siberia, Grøn (Grøn & Kuznetsov 2003; Grøn, 2014; 2020, fig. 4) analysed internal spaces on Mesolithic sites in Denmark with a gendered model.
+Stapert’s (1992; 2003, figs 1, 5 & 7) ‘rings and sectors’ model applied to the Late Glacial sites of Gönnersdorf and Verberie started from the premise that internal dwelling spaces would be organised by gender.
+Using his ethnoarchaeological experiences with Evenki herders in Siberia, Grøn (Grøn & Kuznetsov 2003; Grøn, 2014; 2020, fig. 4) analysed Mesolithic architecture in Denmark with a gendered model.
 Ethnoarchaeology also directed Oetelaar’s (2000) analysis of a 2ka old tipi ring, EgPn375, excavated in north-west Calgary.
 The distribution of finds in the enclosed 11 m2 area produced differentiated sectors in terms of density, size, and artefact classes, as well as the positioning of key structural tipi components: the entrance, central hearth, and smudge altar.
-His analysis provides a convincing example of how gendered space can be investigated with archaeological data.
 At Jubilee Shelter, c.
 6ka, in the Magaliesberg, South Africa, there is a marked separation in the distribution of male (bone points) and female (ostrich eggshell) artefacts, suggesting that this small shelter was a gendered space (Wadley 1987, fig. 81; 1989).